DarkDevilknight2005/VoleMachine/README.md

             file_PC = 0x10;
             break;
         }
-            // check if input is in the right format else if (input.size() <= 2 && is_hex(input)) {
+            // check if inout is in the right format else if (input.size() <= 2 && is_hex(input)) {
             unsigned char decimal_input = hex_to_dec(input);
             // must be even